zsytssk/rivercarro/README.md

 rivercarro is licensed under the [GNU General Public License v3.0 or later]

-Files in `protocol/` directory are released under various licenses by various parties.
+Files in `common/` and `protocol/` directories are released under various licenses by various parties.
 You should refer to the copyright block of each files for the licensing information.

 [river]: https://github.com/ifreund/river
 [stacktile]: https://sr.ht/~leon_plickat/stacktile/